jimm/patchmaster/site/tutorial.md

 input 0, :keys, 'Long Name'
 {% endhighlight %}

-The number is the number you got from the `unimidi list` command. ":keys" is any short name; it's what you will use to refer to that MIDI input.
+The number is the number you got from the `patchmaster --list` command.
+":keys" is any short name; it's what you will use to refer to that MIDI input.
 The name must begin with the ":" character and can not contain any spaces.

 The name for each instrument must be different.